MarkusTratschitt/Drumcomputer/README.md

 - The FX chain now derives from a serializable `FxSettings` snapshot and only applies filter/drive/reverb updates via `setValueAtTime`, making the graph stable for live and rendered sessions alike.
 - The convolution impulse uses the new seeded RNG helper, and the audio engine exposes `getFxSnapshot`/`setFxRandomSource` so exports can rebuild identical FX + randomness when supplied with the same seed.
+- The offline WAV export now runs through the same `RenderClock` + `scheduleStep` loop as live playback, rebuilds the FX graph from the current `FxSnapshot`, and seeds the impulse response via `createSeededRandom`. `exportAudio` returns a `RenderMetadata` payload (seed, bpm, grid spec, scene/pattern chain, duration) and—when `import.meta.env.DEV`—an optional debug timeline so the UI can attach a JSON blob alongside the WAV.
+- To reproduce a bounce, pass the recorded `seed` back into `exportAudio` (or rehydrate the FX snapshot that produced it) so the same impulse response + scheduling is rebuilt; the metadata blob makes pairing the WAV with its deterministic context easy for debugging or downstream tooling.

 ## Roadmap